on-merrit/sdg_analysis/notebooks/05-gender_overview.md

-# How many names were genderized?
+# How many unique names were genderized?

 ```r
 unique_names %>%